NewcastleRSE/rse-team-website/mike-simpson.md

         - Module leader on 'Introduction of Software Development'
         - Creating material and supporting the move to online teaching during the COVID-19 pandemic
         - General support for Degree Apprentices, many of whom were learning programming for the first time.
-    - title: Automating Data Visualisation / Visualsiation of Uncertainty
+    - title: Automating Data Visualisation / Visualisation of Uncertainty
-      partner: Prof. Nick Holliman (Newcaslte University School of Computing) and The Alan Turing Institute
+      partner: Prof. Nick Holliman (Newcastle University School of Computing) and The Alan Turing Institute
       year: 2018-2020
       tasks:
-        - Developing new data visualisation plugins for PowerBI
+        - Developing new data visualisation plug-ins for PowerBI
         - Creating engaging visualisations of air quality data using Blender
         - Development of a pipeline to process and visualise data automatically using Blender
         - Creating and evaluating new techniques for visualising uncertainty in data